itsnodrops/avik-net-bot/README.md

 ## Security Notice

 Important: Your credentials are sensitive information.
-Never share them with anyone and ensure `config.json` is properly secured.
+Never share them with anyone and ensure `data.txt` & `registration.txt` is properly secured.

 ## Contributing